MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/index.md

 Party is a managed game service.
 Discounts are available when you use Party with Xbox Live.
 For pricing information, see [PlayFab pricing](https://playfab.com/pricing/).
 To learn about the meters that drive billing, see [Party pricing](pricing.md).

-If you are interested, here is a video of our presentation at Game Stack Live 2021.
+If you are interested, here is a video of our presentation at Microsoft Game Dev 2021.
 The presentation explains the above Party features in greater detail with demos and includes a quickstart tutorial.

 > [!VIDEO https://www.youtube.com/embed/z40-nBJsc74]